lena-222/selective-inference-cox/README.md

 ## Reproducibility

-All simulation results, tables, and figures reported in the manuscript and Supplementary Material can be reproduced using the scripts provided in this repository.
+All simulation results reported in the manuscript and Supplementary Material can be reproduced using the scripts provided in this repository.
 Random seeds are set to ensure reproducibility.